TheOdinProject/curriculum/html_css/intermediate_html/form-basics.md

 <button type="button">Click to Toggle</button>
 ~~~

 **Note**: It is important to remember that a button within a form with the `type` value of submit (which happens to be the default value) will always try make a new request and submit data back to the server.
-Hence, for buttons that are used within a form for different purposes other than submitting the data, the `type` attribute should always be specified.
+Hence, for buttons that are used within a form for different purposes other than submitting the data, the `type` attribute should always be specified to avoid unwanted effects of submitting a form.

 ### Organizing Form Elements